Warehouse and Logistics CGI Studio

 Cold-Chain ESG Positioning

 This ESG-led variant preserves the same cold-storage logic while adding roof-mounted solar, greener boundary treatment, and a cleaner office-front upgrade.
-It establishes the specialist cold-store for ESG-sensitive investors and occupiers.
+It establishes the specialist cold-store for ESG-sensitive investors and occupiers, with vertical and pharma applicability where the brief calls for it.

 Within warehouse and logistics CGI, the cold-storage sequence frames one specialist envelope for baseline chilled use, plant-heavy screening, and ESG-led cold-chain review.